charmplusplus/charm/doc/ampi/manual.rst

 ~~~~~~~~~~~~~

 Note that for AMPI programs compiled with gfortran, users may need to
-set the following environment variable to see program output to stdout:
+set the following environment variable to see program output on stdout:

 .. code-block:: bash